 Subset Relations of Sets

-The following two propositions are two properties of $\subset$.
+The following two propositions establish properties of \(\subseteq\).

 Proof